bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - Titles are optional, but should be included, titles are rendered inside a `<strong>` element, unless using the `toast-title` slot.
 - If you disable the auto-hide feature, avoid hiding the close button, or if you hide the close button be sure to allow the toast to auto-dismiss.
+Please refer to the [Accessibility tips](#accessibility-tips) section below for **important** usage information.
 - Toast transparency can be disabled by setting the `solid` prop to `true`.
 - Toasts will show inside a named `<b-toaster>` target component.
 BootstrapVue comes with several pre-defined toaster targets.
 Toasts will check for the named toaster in the document before they